microsoft/RockPaperScissorsLizardSpock/README.md

 Generating a valid _gvalues_ file can be a bit harder, so there is a Powershell script that can do all work by you.
 This script assumes that all resources are deployed in the same resource group, and this resource group contains only the RPSLS resources.
 Also assumes the Azure resources have been created using the **tools provided in this repo**.

 > **Note** The Generate-Config.ps1 uses the _application-insights_ CLI extension to find the application insights id.
 Install it with `az extension add --name application-insights`

+> **Note** The configuration script requires the function key so internal aks services can call it, so before executing the Generate-Config.ps1 make sure that its already in azure.

 To auto-generate your _gvalues_ file just go to `/Deploy/powershell` folder and from a Powershell window, type the following: